GEO: Is Generative Engine Optimization the New SEO?

 Generative Engine Optimization (GEO) is all about making your website easier to understand for AI systems, also called generative engines.
 Think of it as structuring your site and content in a way that tools like ChatGPT or Gemini can make sense of it, and hopefully cite it in their responses.
 The goal?
 To help AIs truly understand what you do and recommend you to potential clients.

-GEO vs SEO: whatโs the difference?
+GEO vs SEO: what’s the difference?

-Weโve created a visual to show the difference at a glance.
-But in short, SEO is about being found by Google, which reads your whole site.
-GEO is about being understood by AI, which reads specific sections based on your website structure.
+• GEO is about being understood by AI, which reads specific sections based on your website structure.

-โBiotech is our specialty.
-We create impactful biotech websites.โ
+“Biotech is our specialty.
+We create impactful biotech websites.”

-โWe build websites for biotech companies that want to clearly explain complex innovations to investors, customers, and policymakers.โ
+“We build websites for biotech companies that want to clearly explain complex innovations to investors, customers, and policymakers.”

 What makes a page GEO-ready?